Loading...

 To display and edit SDS information:

 Select Display information.
 The interface displays SDS data in a map that you can navigate.
 The dotted box indicates the extent of the data source.
-The base map comes from OpenStreetMap.
+The base map comes from p.
 The elements of the SDS are progressively loaded into the map up to a maximum of 50,000 elements.
 When the maximum number is reached, the other elements are not loaded.
 Digital elevation models (DEMs) from geoTIFF files are displayed in shades of gray.
 Other parameters displayed are: the unique identifier of the SDS in JMap Cloud, the coordinate reference system (CRS), the number of elements loaded, tags, description and a table with attributes.

 Click on to copy the unique identifier of the data source to the clipboard.